-A Public Safety Communication System, also known as an Emergency Responder Radio Communication System (ERRCS), is an antenna-based system that ensures first responders and safety officials will maintain mission-critical wireless communications during emergency situations within building structures of all sizes.
-Those essential communications can mean the difference between life and death . . .
+A Public Safety Communication System, also known as a Public Safety DAS (distributed antenna system) or an Emergency Responder Communication Enhancement System (ERCES), is an antenna-based system that ensures first responders and safety officials will maintain mission-critical wireless communications during emergency situations within building structures of all sizes.
+Those essential . . .

 Cell on Wheels, also called COWs, are an important asset in the telecommunications arsenal.
 They are mobile, quick to deploy, and can be utilized in a variety of situations and locations to deliver cellular network coverage.
 COWs were terrestrial, that is until AT&T debuted a Flying COW (Cell on Wings) . . .